 both known and emergent threats.

-Other security players build reputation systems and behavioral analysis sandboxes to detect “unknown” threats, so we are often asked, “What makes your solution so different to claim to deliver a unique layer of network security?”
+Other security players build reputation systems and behavioral analysis sandboxes to detect “unknown” threats, so we are often asked, “What makes your threat intelligence solution so different to claim to deliver a unique layer of network security?”
 First, we built a Global Network that is integrated at the Internet’s underlying DNS and BGP layers.
 It is capable of acquiring live data from any device and network, over any port, protocol or app—so even advanced threats cannot hide.
 Also, it sees which IP networks are associated with one another—so we can learn how threats are related.
 Second, our Global Network handles two percent of the world’s Internet requests—a cross-section large enough to identify global patterns in security activity.
 Third, we analyze this massive flood of raw data to see where attacks are staged on the Internet instead of waiting until an attack targets a customer.